mattermost/docs/source/cloud/cloud-guest-accounts.rst

 Promoting and Demoting User Roles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-System Admins can demote a member to guest by updating their role in **System Console > User Management > Users**.
-The demoted user will retain their existing channel and team memberships but will be restricted from discovering public channels and collaborating with users outside of the channels they are in.
-This is useful if you are already collaborating with external contractors and want to restrict their abilities within Mattermost.
+System Admins can demote a member to a guest by updating their role in **System Console > User Management > Users**.
+Select the member, then select **Demote to Guest**.
+The demoted user retains their existing channel and team memberships, but will be restricted from discovering public channels and collaborating with users outside of the channels they are in.
+This is useful if you are already collaborating with external contractors, and want to restrict their abilities within Mattermost.

-System Admins can also promote a guest to member by updating their role in **System Console > User Management > Users**.
+System Admins can also promote a guest to a member by updating their role in **System Console > User Management > Users**.
+Select the guest, then select **Promote to Member**.

-**Note:** You can filter the list in **System Console >  User Management > Users** to view all guests on the system.
+**Note:** You can filter the list in **System Console >  User Management > Users** to view all guests in the system.

 Disabling Guest Accounts
 ------------------------